Space for kids picks out the best Space activities and ideas to get you inspired.

 There's some great sets to enjoy.

-All About Space is a new mag that has only just come out and William and I think it's really great.
+All About Space which William and I think is really great.

 This link is completely useless for us in terms of getting anything for it, but like all the recommendations on my homeschool website I choose what I suggest not for money but because I hope they'll be useful.